Mansi06Salar/cara-ecommerce-mern/README.md

 The real `.env` file is intentionally excluded from GitHub because it contains private credentials.

-A template is provided:
+A template is provided in:

 ```text
 backend/.env.example
 ```

-Create a new file named:
+Create a new file called:

 ```text
 .env